Programme for the International Assessment of Adult Competencies (PIAAC)International Survey of Adult Skills (ISAS)

 - The Ministry of Education has contracted the National Research Bureau (NRB) to undertake ISAS data collection.
 You can visit the ISAS webpage on the NRB site.

 - Data was collected for the ISAS field test across New Zealand from April – September 2013.
 The purpose of the field test was to trial the methods and the assessment, in order to confirm that they work in the same way in New Zealand as internationally.

-- The ISAS main survey data collection will take place April – December 2014.
-NRB will select a representative sample of 16-65 year olds who are New Zealand usual residents.
-This sample will include 'oversamples' of the Maori, Pasifika and 16-25 year old populations in order to provide the scope for more indepth analysis for these groups.
+- The ISAS main survey data collection is taking place April – December 2014.
+NRB has selected a representative sample of 16-65 year olds who are New Zealand usual residents.
+This sample includes 'oversamples' of the Maori, Pasifika and 16-25 year old populations in order to provide the scope for more indepth analysis for these groups.

 - An ISAS interview contains the following elements:

 - A background questionnaire that collects information on education, work, use of skills at work and in everyday life, languages spoken and socio-demographic information.
 The background questionnaire is administered face-to-face by an interviewer who enters the answers into a laptop computer.